The Public Competition Enforcement Review: Taiwan

 - it enters into exclusive rebate clauses with specific enterprises; and

-- the conduct involved in its overall licensing model caused harm to competition in the baseband chip markets, which directly or indirectly prevents other enterprises from competing through unfair means that are in violation of Article 9.1 of the TFTA.
+- its conduct of its overall licensing model caused harm to competition in the baseband chip markets through unfair means in violation of Article 9.1 of the TFTA, directly or indirectly preventing other enterprises from competing.

 Therefore, a fine of NT$23.4 billion was imposed on Qualcomm.
 This is the largest fine ever imposed in the TFTC's enforcement history.

 The TFTC's decision has sparked intense debate among the local industries and governmental agencies.
-In particular, Taiwan's Ministry of Economic Affairs expressed its concern that the TFTC has punished a company that has always been a valuable partner for the Taiwanese communications and semiconductor industry, and believed that the TFTC should have considered Taiwan's broader economic policy goals before handing down the heavy fine on the chipmaker.
-More rarely, out of a total of seven commissioners, three issued dissenting opinions criticising the decision, implying that the TFTC's internal view on the subject matter is split.
+In particular, Taiwan's Ministry of Economic Affairs expressed its concern that the TFTC had punished a company that had always been a valuable partner for the Taiwanese communications and semiconductor industry, and believed that the TFTC should have considered Taiwan's broader economic policy goals before handing down the heavy fine to the chipmaker.
+Furthermore, and most unusually, of a total of seven commissioners, three issued dissenting opinions criticising the decision, implying that the TFTC's internal view on the subject matter is split.

-Qualcomm filed an appeal against the TFTC's decision with the Intellectual Property Court.
-On 9 August 2018, the TFTC and Qualcomm reached a litigation settlement whereby Qualcomm agreed to abide by and implement specific commitments relating to licensing cellular standard essential patents to the Taiwanese handset manufacturers, and thus lifted the TFTC's antitrust concern on Qualcomm's SEP licensing practices.
-In addition, Qualcomm agreed not to contest the fine instalment amounts already paid, totalling NT$2.73 billion, and committed to undertake commercial initiatives for investments in and collaborations with Taiwan over a five-year period.
+Qualcomm filed an appeal against the TFTC decision with the Intellectual Property Court.
+On 9 August 2018, the TFTC and Qualcomm reached a litigation settlement whereby Qualcomm agreed to abide by and implement specific commitments relating to licensing cellular standard essential patents (SEPs) to the Taiwanese handset manufacturers, and thus lifted the TFTC's antitrust concerns about Qualcomm's SEP licensing practices.
+In addition, Qualcomm agreed not to contest the fine instalment amounts already paid (totalling NT$2.73 billion) and committed to undertake commercial initiatives for investments in and collaborations with Taiwan over a five-year period.

-The settlement, however, has been criticised by many scholars, who are concerned that if the fine can be substituted by investment, the settlement conveys the message to the public that companies can engage in antitrust behaviour in Taiwan.
-In addition, the licensing commitments made by Qualcomm are very ambiguous, which may not solve the licensing problems.
-Finally, while most countries around the world are preventing companies from engaging in antitrust behaviour and have imposed significant fines on Qualcomm, Taiwan is on the opposite track.
+The settlement, however, has been criticised by many scholars, who are concerned that if the fine can be substituted with investment, the settlement conveys the message to the public that companies can engage in antitrust behaviour in Taiwan.
+In addition, the licensing commitments made by Qualcomm are very ambiguous and may not solve the licensing problems.
+Finally, while most countries around the world are preventing companies from engaging in antitrust behaviour and have imposed significant fines on Qualcomm, Taiwan has taken the opposite direction.

-With respect to the criticism, the TFTC responded that as the competent authority in charge of matters pertaining to antitrust law, it shall consider not only market competition but also economic situation that is affected.
-The TFTC entered into the settlement because the harm and impact to companies and industries in Taiwan due to the lengthy administrative litigation procedure may be hard to recover from, and because the commitment made by Qualcomm can achieve the purpose of imposing the significant fine and benefit companies and industries in Taiwan.
+With respect to this criticism, the TFTC responded that, as the authority with competence for antitrust law matters, it shall consider not only market competition but also the affected economic situation.
+The TFTC entered into the settlement because the harm caused and impact of lengthy administrative litigation proceedings on companies and industries in Taiwan could be difficult to recover from, and because the commitment made by Qualcomm achieved the purpose of imposing a significant fine and benefiting companies and industries in Taiwan.

 iii Trends, developments and strategies